jchen2190/pokemonDatabase/README.md

 ### MongoDB
 Use MongoDB database.
 Import file `allPokemon.json` in the folder `./models/` for original data.

-Add file `.env` and add the following code into your file:
+Create file `.env` and add the following code into your file:
 ```
 MONGODB_URI="<Your MongoDB Connection String>"
 ```
-Connect with your database deployment in MongoDB and insert your connection string into `<Your MongoDB Connection String>`.
+`<Your MongoDB Connection String>` is where you connect with your MongoDB database deployment and insert your connection string info.
 <br><br>

 ### Run
-Run the terminal to get dependencies:
+Run the following in the terminal to get dependencies:

 ```
 npm install